Trapped bosons in mean field QED, nonlinear resonance cascades and dynamical BEC formation: Introduction

 The following result, which is proved in \secref{effective-resonance-cascade-eq-and-proof-of-BEC}, characterizes the global-in-time behavior of the autonomous macroscopic system \eqref{eq:diag-cascade}.

 \begin{theorem}[Dynamical Bose-Einstein condensation] Consider the effective nonlinear cascade equation \eqref{eq:diag-cascade}.
 Assume that the initial ground state amplitude is strictly non-zero, i.e., $|F_0(0)| > 0$.
-Furthermore, assume that the transition rates to the ground state satisfy $\Gamma_{0,k'}^{FGR} > 0$ for all excited states $k' \ge 1$, although they may decay at an arbitrary rate as $k' \to \infty$.
+Furthermore, as stated in Remark \ref{rem-FGR-generic-1-0}, assume that the transition rates to the ground state satisfy $\Gamma_{0,k'}^{FGR} > 0$ for all excited states $k' \ge 1$, although they may decay at an arbitrary rate as $k' \to \infty$.
 Then, \begin{enumerate} \item The $\ell^2$-mass is conserved, $\|F(T)\|_{\ell^2}=\|F(0)\|_{\ell^2}$ for all $T \ge 0$.
 In particular, the solution to the effective resonance cascade equation exists globally in time,

-\item The solution to the effective resonance cascade equation exhibits complete Bose Einstein condensation as $T \to \infty$, that is, the probability mass flows strictly toward the ground state.
-More precisely, assume $0<|F_0(0)|\leq1$.
+\item The solution to the effective resonance cascade equation exhibits complete Bose-Einstein condensation as $T \to \infty$, that is, the probability mass flows strictly toward the ground state.
+More precisely, assume $0<|F_0(0)|\leq 1$.
 Then, the occupation densities of all excited states decay to zero,

 Consequently, the ground state absorbs the entire mass of the system,

 which constitutes the complete dynamical formation of a Bose-Einstein Condensate (BEC) in the boson subsystem.
 Furthermore,

 that is, the total energy of the particle subsystem decays monotonically with $T$. \item Assume $0<|F_0(0)|\leq1$ and that only finitely many modes are excited at $t=0$.
 Let $K>0$ be the smallest index such that $F_k(0) = 0$ for all $k > K$, and let $\tilde{\Gamma}_K := \min_{k' \leq K} \Gamma_{0,k'}^{FGR}$.
 Then, the following bound on the convergence rate holds,